The impact of

 Tammy, a patient with MS and Pseudobulbar Affect (PBA)

-Ordinary Routines
+Ordinary routines

 [I was volunteering and] I’d collect books for the underprivileged.
 I would be crying the whole time.
 There was no control whatsoever.

-Tammy, patient with MS and PBA
+Tammy, patient with multiple sclerosis (MS) and PBA

 Image